blbrodie/blbrodie.github.io/_posts/makefiles.md

 Developing a Makefile along with developing code is quite natural, and once a solid foundation is laid, it is often this simple to define new targets.

+#### gitignore

+Because this results in `.make.*` files, be sure to `echo .make.* > .gitignore` to avoid checking them into git.

 ### Decoupled Freedom

 Because Make is a general purpose tool that is decoupled from languages and frameworks, it becomes incredibly freeing once Make becomes part of the workflow.

 For example, I am working on a project at the moment that requires a database to be loaded in order to run the server.
-I decided that it would be less coupled to the system if I simply spun up a database with docker instead of relying on a database actually running as a service on my machine.
+I realized that it would be less coupled to my own system if I simply spun up a database with docker instead of relying on a database actually running as a service on my machine.

-Often, using docker in a project can become problematic, because there is no tool in place to manage the docker instances.
+Often, using docker in a project can become problematic, because there is no out of the box tooling in place to manage the docker instances.
 Sometimes docker is running, and all goes well, sometimes it isn't running, requiring the developer to remember one of those confusing docker commands (is it create, run, exec, or start?).
 What happens if the database on the docker image gets trashed?
 Now you need to remember another set of commands to reset the database.

 Makefiles allow the developer to create a workflow with docker that isn't confusing, and remains consistent and predictable.

-I'm working on a project right now where I am attempting to do this.
 Using a Makefile allows me to start mysql as a dependency when I run the server (or, when I need it for a test).
-I have modified it below into an example.
+I have modified it below as an example.

     ...
     run: build mysql-start